uhub/awesome-coffeescript/README.md

 * [OttoAllmendinger/js-quickhull3d](https://github.com/OttoAllmendinger/js-quickhull3d) - An implementation and visualization of the Quickhull3d algorithm in CoffeeScript
 * [osuushi/DelayedOp](https://github.com/osuushi/DelayedOp) - A simple library written in CoffeeScript for delaying operations until asynchronous calls have completed.
 * [NeuOL/neuol](https://github.com/NeuOL/neuol) - A website for association of Neu Online, which is using Coffeescript and based on Node.js + Express + Mongodb
-* [nesterow/flask-balabas](https://github.com/nesterow/flask-balabas) - An angular boilerplate for flask with yeoman and coffeescript
 * [myfreeweb/coffeebot](https://github.com/myfreeweb/coffeebot) - [DEPRECATED] Write cross-network chat bots in CoffeeScript
 * [minodisk/coffee-refactor](https://github.com/minodisk/coffee-refactor) - Refactoring support for CoffeeScript in Atom.
 * [minodisk/coffeemill](https://github.com/minodisk/coffeemill) - CoffeeScript packager